toptensoftware/JsonKit/readme.md

 ## Bonus Dictionary Helpers

-PetaJson includes some super handy extensions to `IDictionary<string,object>` that make working with weakly typed JSON data easier.
+JsonKit includes some super handy extensions to `IDictionary<string,object>` that make working with weakly typed JSON data easier.
 Some of these methods are particularly handy when an app is using JSON to store configuration options or settings.